 Nietzschean fantasies that reside in the unconscious.
 He is the hero that

-extraverted men want to emulate.
+extraverted men like to emulate.
 They want to be famous, brandishing their

 sword in the sun, in order that everybody, especially the women, may see how splendid